Ethiopia: The killing of Hachalu Hundessa cuts deep | DW | 02.07.2020

 Dialogue as a remedy

-According to Professor Tronvoll, the political trajectory that Ethiopia is on is seen as one that is not answering the deeper grievances.
+According to Professor Tronvoll, the political trajectory of Ethiopia is seen as one that is not answering the deeper grievances.

 The opposition OFC Chairman, Professor Merera, says a genuine "national dialogue" could pull the country out of its political instability.